GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/hydraulicFracturing/Example.rst

   :end-before: <!-- SPHINX_HYDROFRACTURE_EVENTS_END -->

 -----------------------------------------------------------------
-Functions: building functions to set in-situ properties
+Functions to set in-situ properties
 -----------------------------------------------------------------

 The function definitions are in the base xml file, and rely upon the files in the tables directory.